 - Love is not liking someone.

-- Love is moral character.
+Love is godly moral character.

 I much prefer someone treating me with kindness, respect, humility, and patience rather than relating to me solely on our similarities, mutual benefit or attraction.